Brown Supplemental Essays 2022-2023

 The Brown PLME program is a huge commitment.
 If accepted, you’ll be spending the next eight years completing your undergraduate courses and preparing for medical school.

-So, it’s imperative that you show your desire and commitment to becoming a physician in each of your responses to Brown PLME essays.
+Therefore, it’s imperative that you show your desire and commitment to becoming a physician in each of your Brown PLME essays.

 Committing to a future career as a physician while in high school requires careful consideration and self-reflection.
-What values and experiences have led you to believe that becoming a doctor in medicine is the right fit for you?
-(250 words)
+Explain your personal motivation to pursue a career in medicine.

 If you have ever volunteered within the healthcare space, received a certification, or participated in healthcare research, then this Brown PLME essay is the perfect place to showcase your experiences.

-Additionally, this prompt is asking you to highlight two things: your values and experiences.
-Be sure that your essay reflects both and not one over the other.
+Additionally, this prompt asks you to highlight two things: your values and experiences.
+So, successful Brown PLME essays will be sure that the essay reflects both and not one over the other.

 Like the other Brown University supplemental essays, this prompt is broad.
 You can approach it by demonstrating your understanding of the profession.
 This could be through your own personal experiences or through the lens of one of your activities.
 You could also describe how your own beliefs and goals align with the profession.